xorxornop/RingBuffer/README.md

 + 	Length
 + 	Spare

-RingBufferStream exposes these methods through common System.IO.Stream methods, e.g. Write is mapped to Put It also exposes the PutFrom and TakeTo performance methods.
+RingBufferStream exposes these methods through common System.IO.Stream methods, e.g. Write is mapped to Put.
+It also exposes the PutFrom and TakeTo performance methods as WriteFrom and ReadTo, respectively.
 Use of these methods allows no-copy transfers between streams.
+Asynchronous versions of the stream-oriented methods are available for maximum performance potential.

 *****